wnowak10/knight_problem/README.md

 Simple solution to sample Data Incubator problem

-A chess knight piece is sitting on the "0" key of  a numeric keypad.
+A chess knight piece is sitting on the "0" key of  a numeric keypad (http://www.freepik.com/free-icon/numeric-keypad_739539.htm).

 1	2	3
 4	5	6